Search

 This map is clearly well defined as the matrix exponential map is well defined.
 Some details about this can be found in Appendix Problem 1.

-Now, we want to show that, for any complex matrix A,
+Now, we want to show that, for any complex matrix $A$,

 To do that, let us recall that every complex matrix has a Jordan normal form and that the determinant of a triangular matrix is the product of the diagonal.
 So,